List of EastEnders characters introduced in 2005: Margaret Wilson

 Margaret Wilson, played by Janet Amsden, is the adoptive grandmother of Sonia (Natalie Cassidy) and Martin Fowler's (James Alexandrou) daughter, Rebecca Miller, and mother of Rebecca's adoptive mother, Sue Miller (Sadie Shimmin/Victoria Willing).
 When Sue, along with her husband Neil (Robin Sneller) were killed in a car crash in 2005 Margaret became the parental guardian of Rebecca.

 Margaret is first seen when Sonia visits her (under the name "Pamela") to see Rebecca.
 Margaret discovers that Sonia is Rebecca's biological mother, but after initially being hostile, she allows Sonia, along with Martin and Martin's mother Pauline (Wendy Richard) to continue to visit Rebecca.
 On 15 December 2005, Margaret admits that she is getting tired so she lets Pauline, Martin and Sonia look after Rebecca for Christmas 2005.
 On 1 May 2006, Margaret visits Sonia to tell her she wants her and Martin to be Rebecca's legal guardians.
 Just days later, she is disgusted with Sonia, as she discovers that Sonia has left Martin and lied about being together.
 Sonia later visits Margaret, who is almost convinced to allow Sonia back into Rebecca's life, until Sonia tells Margaret she is in a relationship with another woman, Naomi Julien (Petra Letang).
 The next day, Martin visits Margaret and convinces her that Rebecca would be more secure with him and Pauline.
 On 1 June 2006, Martin receives a phone call to say Margaret has died.
 Margaret's funeral is on Monday 12 June 2006.

-Michael Rawlins

-Michael Rawlins, played by Melvyn Hayes, is a driving instructor who tries to teach Dot Branning (June Brown) how to drive.
-After a few lessons Michael makes a pass on Dot which she quickly rejects, and she decides to stop taking any more driving lessons from Michael.
-Michael then threatens to tell Dot's husband Jim (John Bardon) about what had happened, but Dot calls his bluff.
-Then Michael tells her that he can recommend her to another driving instructor if she wants to continue taking lessons, and then leaves.
-He has not been seen since.